sctell57/CS425-2020/assignments/PA01-Level-Loading/README.md

 ## Tasks

-1. Compile/run the code using SDL2 and SDL2_image
+1. Compile/run the code using SDL2 and SDL2_image; you should see the left image above if everything works
     - On Linux/Mac/Linux
         - use cmake to compile:
             > mkdir build; cd build; cmake ..; make